 Summer Tax Resolution Reminder

-A school that did not levy a summer tax in 2018 may institute a summer tax levy for 2019.
-Likewise, a school that previously authorized a 50% summer tax collection and wants to increase to a 100% summer tax collection (or vice versa) may make that modification for 2019.
-To authorize a summer tax levy for the first time, or to modify the collection percentage, the board must adopt a different form of resolution at a properly noticed public meeting no later than December 31, 2018.
-To implement or modify a summer tax collection for 2019, please contact Thrun Law Firm and we will provide you with the required forms of public notice and resolution.
+A district that did not levy a summer tax in 2020 may institute a summer tax levy for 2021.
+Likewise, a district that previously authorized a 50% summer tax collection and wants to increase to a 100% summer tax collection (or vice versa) may make that modification for 2021.
+To authorize a summer tax levy for the first time, or to modify the collection percentage, the board must adopt a different resolution at a properly noticed public meeting by December 31, 2020.
+To implement or modify a summer tax collection for 2021, please contact Thrun Law Firm, and we will provide you with the required forms.

-Please note that the State of Michigan pays the collection costs for the State’s education tax (6 mills) only if no other summer property tax is collected by the tax collecting unit (other than the State education tax and county taxes).
-If your school implements a partial or full summer tax levy and the only other summer tax collection occurring in your jurisdiction is the State’s education tax and county taxes, your school will be solely responsible for the applicable summer tax collection costs.
+District officials should also be aware that the State of Michigan only pays the collection costs for the State’s education tax (6 mills) if no other summer property tax is collected by the tax collecting unit (other than the State education tax and county taxes).
+If your district implements a summer tax levy and the only other summer tax collection in your jurisdiction is the State’s education tax and county taxes, your district will be solely responsible for the applicable summer tax collection costs.